-At the Annual General Meeting on 30 May 2018 the Board of Directors was granted authorisations relating to acquiring its own shares.
-The details of the authorisations are provided in the minutes to the Annual General Meeting, published 30 May 2018 on the Company's website www.petrolia.eu.
+At the Annual General Meeting on 29 May 2019, the Board of Directors was granted authorisations relating to acquiring its own shares.
+The details of the authorisations are provided in the minutes to the Annual General Meeting, published on 29 May 2019 on the Company's website www.ptrolia.eu.